sciactive/nephele/packages/adapter-virtual/README.md

-# Nephele - Virtual Adapter
+# Virtual File Nephele Adapter

 A Nephele adapter that serves virtual files from memory.